kylemathias/Mobile-Team-Projects/README.md

 ### Repository: https://github.com/kylemathias/SDCardBuilder

 ## USB Tethering WIP
-This is getting a tethered conncetion between a Android device and a Raspberry Pi over USB in order to send over diffrent scripts and instructions to the Raspberry Pi.
+This is getting a tethered conncetion between a Android device and a Raspberry Pi over USB in order to send over different scripts and instructions to the Raspberry Pi.

 ### Info: